sanity-io/sanity-plugin-internationalized-array/README.md

 ## Configuring the "Add translation" buttons

-The "Add translation" buttons can be positioned below the field, inside Field Actions (⚠️ currently unstable ⚠️) or both with `buttonLocations`.
+The "Add translation" buttons can be positioned in one or multiple locations by configuring `buttonLocations`:

+- `field` (default) Below the internationalized array field
+- `unstable__fieldAction` Inside a Field Action (currently unstable)
+- `document` Above the document fields, these buttons will add a new language item to every internationalized array field that can be found at the **root of the document**.
+Nested internationalized arrays are not yet supported.

 The "Add all languages" button can be hidden with `buttonAddAll`.